krishna-guntur/krishna-guntur/README.md

 👋 Hey, I’m Krishna

 Welcome to my GitHub! 🚀

-I’m a Application Developer currently working IBM with 5 years of IT experience.
+I’m an Application Developer currently working IBM with 5 years of IT experience.
 I’m passionate about Data, AI, and Problem-Solving, and I’m now on a mission to transition into AI/ML and advanced data engineering.

 Currently, I’m pursuing my M.Tech in Artificial Intelligence & Machine Learning at BITS Pilani 🧑‍🎓, while continuously upskilling in Python, Data Science, and Machine Learning.